Sunshine's Secondary ESL Studio

 During guided practice, I use cards as a way to scaffold pair or small-group discussions.
 Instead of telling students, “Talk about this topic,” they get a focused prompt that keeps them from freezing.

 These types of structured prompts are especially helpful for multilingual classrooms where students may be at very different proficiency levels.
-I talk more about strategies like this in my post on differentiating ESL instruction from A1 to B2.
+I talk more about strategies like this in my post on Differentiating ESL Instruction from A1 to B2.

 3. Exit Tickets